 Your doctor or therapist is not being evasive when they say, “It depends.”
 Early on the exact time line and amount of recovery can be difficult to predict.
 After a few weeks we generally have a much better idea of how you will do.
 However, it is still possible to make some general observations about stroke recovery.

 In animal research studies, the first 30 days seem to offer the best opportunity for recovery.
 However, humans have a longer window of opportunity, with the most rapid recovery taking place in the first 90-120 days.
-That does not mean that you will not continue to improve after the 3-4 months, but it will probably be at a slower rate.
+That does not mean that you will not continue to improve after the three to four months, but it will probably be at a slower rate.
 This is why it is so important to get aggressive rehabilitation early.
 Start thinking “rehab” immediately after the acute danger of the stroke has passed.

 Just about everyone who has had a stroke will experience more than 50% improvement.
 Motor movement (hand or leg paralysis) tends to recover faster.
 The majority of patients will walk again, although they may require an assistive device like a cane or walker.
 The brain cells that control individual movements are grouped closer together and this allows for faster recovery.
 It is more encouraging when hand movement starts to return in the first two weeks and the patient has a better chance of regaining functional use of their hand.
 Functions like speech or attention require larger “distributed” areas of the brain and take longer to recover.